 There are a range of tools available to the EPA (through the EMPCA) to regulate Industrial Activities.

-Permit Compliance Audits are a comprehensive review of an organisation's adherence to the relevant regulatory requirements.
-The EPA uses compliance audits as one of its regulatory tools, to assess the extent to which a permited activity or other regulated entity is complying with its legal requirements, and to review achievable environmental standards.
-The frequency of audits varies according to the risk category of each level 2 activity.
+Compliance Audits are a comprehensive review of an organisation's adherence to the relevant regulatory requirements.
+The EPA uses compliance audits as one of its regulatory tools, to assess the extent to which a regulated entity is complying with its legal requirements.
+The frequency of audits varies according to the risk category of each level 2 activity, and other factors.

 An EPN is one of the many regulatory tools specified in EMPCA.
-An EPN can be used as a regulatory instrument to ensure industry compliance with appropriate and accepted standards, and/or as a pro-active measure, requiring compliance to mitigate against the risk of environmental harm occurring.
+In addition to varying Permit conditions (as described above), an EPN can be used to require remediation of environmental harm, and/or as a pro-active measure, requiring actions to prevent environmental harm occurring.

-An EPN can also be used to impose measures to ensure remediation of environmental harm.
-The EPN is tied to the person responsible for the environmentally relevant activity, to whom it is issued and served.
+The EPN is tied to the person responsible for the environmentally relevant activity to whom it is issued and served.
+EPNs can be transferred.

-Site Management Plans for dust, water, waste, effluent, contamination etc. are requested on a needs basis, in order to ensure the proponent has considered how potential pollution will be managed.
+Management Plans for dust, water, waste, effluent, contamination, etc are requested or required on a needs basis to ensure the proponent has considered how potential pollution will be managed.
 For example an activity that has been subject of a number of odour complaints may be required to prepare and submit an odour management plan to the Director, EPA for approval.
 Typically compliance with the plan will specified in a Permit or EPN.
-There are many current Site Management Plans in place.
-Timeframes for submission of such reports vary, however, they are generally short term (eg months to a year).
+There are many current Management Plans in place and they may apply over the short or long term.

 An EIP is a specific programme the intent of which, when approved, is to achieve compliance with EMPCA for a particular activity by reducing environmental harm; or detailing the transition to a new environmental standard.